drio/cracking.interview/README.md

 solution.
 Like [this](http://drio.github.io/cracking.interview/1_arrays_strings/8_is_rotation/).

-While attacking the problems in plain cli approaches is beneficial, exposing the solution via web allows me to explore and improve my knowledge in the web ecosystem (http, css, javascript and [d3](http://d3js.org)).
+While attacking the problems in plain cli approaches is beneficial, exposing the solution via web allows me to explore and improve my knowledge of the web ecosystem (http, css, javascript and [d3](http://d3js.org)).